This post may contain affiliate links. Please see our disclosure policy.

 To Make Juice:

-• quarts raspberries, fresh or frozen, about 14 cups
+• quarts raspberries, fresh or frozen

 To Make Syrup: